 It wasn’t until I heard him on Travis Scott’s “First Take” that I realized Bryson was worthy of having his photo placed on the back of a milk carton.
 Following the release of the Platinum-selling Trapsoul, the Louisville, Kentucky budding star musically vanished.
 One loose single, no videos, only a handful of guest features―if it wasn’t for Instagram, there were barely any signs of Tiller.
 Outside of the Birds in the Trap Sing McKnight feature and The Weeknd's remix of “Rambo,” little happened to keep the momentum in motion.
 Going from SoundCloud streams to stardom felt like it happened so quickly that there’s no question Bryson was in the position to take the world by storm.
 Instead, he chose the shadows instead of the spotlight.

-Admittedly, I didn’t find Trapsoul to be Based God’s gift to rhythm and blues.
-His talents as a vocalist didn’t cause any heartbeats to skip and his ability to weave rapping into his artistry wasn’t exceptional, but he had a gift for setting mood and tone.
+Admittedly, I didn’t find TRAPSOUL to be Based God’s gift to rhythm and blues.
+His talents as a vocalist didn’t cause any heartbeats to skip and his ability to weave rapping into his artistry weren’t exceptional, but he had a gift for setting mood and tone.
 A combination of nostalgic production, cohesive sequencing, marketed mystique and an approach to songwriting from the vantage point of a millennial heartthrob gave him the perfect perspective to rise the ranks as a social media-age star.
 Bryson personified Drake’s “How Bout Now” and turned the loosie into a formula for success.
-Yet, to be an artist of the internet era is to be in the microwave―the rise of an artist like 6LACK proves that there’s another new age artist on his heels.
+Yet, to be an artist in the Internet era is to be in the microwave―the rise of an artist like 6LACK proves that there’s another new age artist on his heels.

 True To Self makes up for the time away by gifting fans 19 songs, which is five more than his debut.
 Streaming has made it acceptable to make longer albums instead of trying to craft small, concise projects in an attempt to maximize revenue.
 Hopefully, in his absence, Pen Griffey has been living life and True To Self is a reflection on what has unfolded away from the public’s eye.